alanleavy/getting_and_cleaning_data/CodeBook.md

 #### Descriptive Measurement Names
 Discriptive measurement names were added to the main data set **X**

-The original dataset has structured measurement labels.
+The original dataset has structured measurement labels, listed in **features.txt**.
 Summarizing **features_info.txt** above, the labels for the measures we have selected have the following structure:
 [domain][base measure]-[summarization]-[axis] e.g. fBodyAccJerk-mean()-X
 with the following possible values for each component: